Privacy Policy — Ask Safely Assistant

 Changes to This Policy

 If we update this policy, we’ll change the “Last Updated” date at the top.
-For material changes — like adding new data collection, new third-party services, or changing how we handle your messages — we’ll notify you via email (for registered users) or in-app notice before the changes take effect.
+For material changes — like adding new data collection, new third-party services, or changing how we handle your messages — we’ll notify you via email (for registered users) or in-app notice.

 We built Ask Safely because we believe AI companies should be transparent about what they do with your data.
 This policy is part of that commitment.